-- Preheat the oven to 300°F (149°C).
-Line the bottom and sides of an 8-inch baking pan with aluminum foil or parchment paper, leaving enough overhang on all sides.
+- Preheat the oven to 300°F. Line the bottom and sides of an 8x8 inch baking pan with aluminum foil or parchment paper, leaving enough overhang on all sides so you can easily lift the bars out of the pan.
 Set aside.

-- Make the apple filling: Combine the sliced apples, flour, granulated sugar, cinnamon, and nutmeg together in a large bowl until all of the apples are evenly coated.
+- Combine the sliced apples, flour, granulated sugar, cinnamon, and nutmeg together in a large bowl until all of the apples are evenly coated.
 Set aside.

-- Make ahead tip: The bars will stay fresh in an airtight container in the refrigerator for 3 days.
+The bars will stay fresh in an airtight container in the refrigerator for 3 days.
 You can freeze the bars for up to 3 months.
-Then, thaw overnight in the refrigerator before serving and drizzling with caramel.
+To thaw, place bars in the refrigerator overnight.
+Drizzle with caramel sauce before serving.